ECS / Client / describe_clusters

 (dict) –

 The settings to use when creating a cluster.
-This parameter is used to turn on CloudWatch Container Insights for a cluster.
+This parameter is used to turn on CloudWatch Container Insights with enhanced observability or CloudWatch Container Insights for a cluster.

 name (string) –